-In 2022, Mi-Eun joined the Massachusetts Institute of Technology's Music and Theater Arts faculty, teaching piano through the Emerson/Harris Scholarship Program along with chamber music and collaborative piano.
-She recently served as visiting professor of piano at Loyola University in New Orleans and Hope College in Holland, Michigan.
-She received her DMA and Specialist Degree at University of Michigan with Logan Skelton.
-She also holds a M.M. in piano performance and chamber music as well as a B.A. in History from Columbia University and was part of the Barnard-Columbia-Juilliard Exchange program.
-Previous teachers include Yong-Hi Moon, Richard Cass, Stanislav Ioudenitch, Seymour Lipkin and Christopher Harding.
+In 2022, Mi-Eun joined the Massachusetts Institute of Technology's Music and Theater Arts faculty, overseeing instruction for piano, chamber music and collaborative piano.
+She recently served as visiting professor of piano at Loyola University in New Orleans and Hope College in Michigan.
+She received her D.M.A., Specialist Degree and M.M. in piano performance and chamber music from University of Michigan.
+She holds a B.A. in History from Columbia University through the Barnard-Columbia-Juilliard Exchange.
+She studied with Logan Skelton, Christopher Harding, Seymour Lipkin, Richard Cass and Yong-Hi Moon.

 Mi-Eun has recorded William Horne's Sextet for Piano and Winds on the Blue Griffin label (2021).